Moebits/Moepictures.moe/readme.md

 ![Image](https://github.com/Tenpi/Moebooru.moe/blob/main/assets/misc/imagefilters.png?raw=true)

 You can apply image filters such as brightness, contrast, and hue in realtime.
 There is also a very fun pixelate filter that can make everything look like a pixel game.
+When playing audio, the pixelate filter will work as a bitcrusher.

 ### Custom Players